Principle 7: Get people home quicker and safer with more travel options

 Mt Coot-tha Shuttle

-Council will be providing a new shuttle service at Mt Coot-tha so visitors can easily travel between key destinations on the mountain.
+A new free shuttle service operating every 20 minutes at Mt Coot-tha commenced on 6 Dec 2019 so visitors can easily travel between key destinations on the mountain.

 Read more about Mt Coot-tha’s shuttle bus service.